Birchcliff Energy Ltd. Announces Increase in Ownership by Seymour Schulich

-CALGARY, ALBERTA--(Marketwired - April 3, 2017) - Birchcliff Energy Ltd. ("Birchcliff") (TSX:BIR) is pleased to announce that Mr. Seymour Schulich has informed Birchcliff that he recently acquired control and direction over an additional 500,000 common shares of Birchcliff through the facilities of the Toronto Stock Exchange at a purchase price of $7.67 per common share.
-As a result of this purchase, Mr. Schulich now beneficially owns or exercises control or direction over a total of 38,000,000 common shares of Birchcliff, representing approximately 14% of the current issued and outstanding common shares.
-Mr. Schulich advised Birchcliff that he acquired the additional 500,000 common shares for investment purposes.
+CALGARY, ALBERTA--(Marketwired - April 6, 2017) - Birchcliff Energy Ltd. ("Birchcliff") (TSX:BIR) is pleased to announce that Mr. Seymour Schulich has informed Birchcliff that he recently acquired control and direction over an additional 2,000,000 common shares of Birchcliff through the facilities of the Toronto Stock Exchange at an average purchase price of $7.84 per common share.
+As a result of this purchase, Mr. Schulich now beneficially owns or exercises control or direction over a total of 40,000,000 common shares of Birchcliff, representing approximately 15% of the current issued and outstanding common shares.
+Mr. Schulich advised Birchcliff that he acquired the additional 2,000,000 common shares for investment purposes.

 This additional investment by Mr. Schulich represents a vote of confidence in Birchcliff's assets and management.
 Birchcliff believes that the current trading price of its common shares is not reflective of the value of Birchcliff's assets as a whole and it appreciates Mr. Schulich's continued support and financial investment.